 I'm really not sure why Sigma has a bad rap in India.
-Practically every other photographer seems to have some silly cautionary tale about buying or using Sigma lenses
+Half the photographers that I speak to have some silly cautionary tale about buying or using Sigma lenses.

 So when the PR company that represents Sigma in India called and asked whether I'd be interested in reviewing their 50mm Art lens, I said that of course I would be.